 Policies for executing FX transactions pursuant to standing instructions vary among custodians with respect to key aspects such the time of execution, the netting of offsetting transactions, the price, spread or fee charged, and the nature and detail of transaction reporting provided to clients.
 A custodian's FX transactions may or may not be competitive or transparent.
 Clients are therefore encouraged to discuss FX transactions with their selected custodian in order to understand the custodian's policies, procedures and obligations with respect to FX transactions.
-In addition, for some client accounts, GW&K has discretion to negotiate and place FX transactions with their selected custodian bank.
+In addition, for some client accounts, GW&K has discretion to negotiate and place FX transactions with their discuss with their discuss for the client's custodian bank.